jdblischak/repdoc/README.md

 used to set `knit_root_dir` across the R Markdown files.
 This facilitates organizing the R Markdown files into a subdirectory but still executing them from the root of the project.
 Furthermore, it uses `_repdoc.yml` to share repdoc options across the R Markdown files.
+Since it is a website, use `rmarkdown::render_site` or the RStudio Knit button to render the file.

 ## Design